Benzyl alcohol: Applications

 Benzyl alcohol is used as a general solvent for inks, waxes, shellacs, paints, lacquers, and epoxy resin coatings.
 Thus it can be used in paint strippers, especially when combined with compatible viscosity enhancers to encourage the mixture to cling to painted surfaces.

 It is a precursor to a variety of esters and ethers, used in the soap, perfume, and flavor industries.
 E.g. benzyl benzoate, benzyl salicylate, benzyl cinnamate, dibenzyl ether, benzyl butyl phthalate.

 It can be used as a local anesthetic, especially with epinephrine.

 As a dye solvent, it enhances the process of dying wool, nylon, and leather.

 Use in health care

 Benzyl alcohol is used as a bacteriostatic preservative at low concentration in intravenous medications, cosmetics, and topical drugs.
-Some caution is necessary if a high percent of Benzyl alcohol is used as benzaldehyde arises from benzyl alcohol when used as preservative in an injectable formulation solution.

 Benzyl alcohol, sold under the brand name Ulesfia, was approved by the U.S. Food and Drug Administration (FDA) in 2009, as a 5% solution for the treatment of head lice in people 6 months of age and older.
 It affects the louse's spiracles, preventing them from closing.
 These then become clogged with water or mineral oil or other matter and cause the insect to die from asphyxiation.

 Benzyl alcohol is used effectively for treating lice infestations as the active ingredient in lotion shampoo with 5% benzyl alcohol.